 Absorption of odor in a plastic container happens very often.
-If you happen to choose a plastic container, make sure you use it to store only one flavor of the tea.
+If you choose a plastic container, use it to store only one tea flavor.

 Clear glass: Clear glass containers do not provide good sun blockage.
-You must ensure the glass container is put in a dark closet so that light does not affect it.
+You must ensure the glass container is in a dark closet, so light does not affect it.

-Leaky containers: Tea containers without a tight seal make way for air to oxidize the contents inside them.
-If this happens, the tea inside it will be affected by the moisture and reduced into a mold.
+Leaky containers: Tea containers without a tight seal make way for air to oxidize the contents.
+If this happens, the tea inside it will be affected by moisture and reduced into a mold.

 Additionally, It also allows other smells to seep into it.